mosip/mosip-infra/deployment/v3/cluster/aws/README.md

 * On AWS this may be done on Route 53 console.
 You will have to add a CNAME record if your LB has public DNS or an A record if IP address.

 ## Metrics server
-Although Prometheus runs it own metrics server to collect data, it is useful to install Kubernets Metrics Server.
+Although Prometheus runs it own metrics server to collect data, it is useful to install Kubernetes Metrics Server.
 The same will enable `kubectl top` command and also some of the metrics in Rancher UI.
 Install as below:
 ```sh
 helm -n default install metrics-server bitnami/metrics-server
 helm -n default upgrade metrics-server bitnami/metrics-server  --set apiService.create=true